scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 ``viz.histogram``), but we primarily used Seaborn for plotting with Vaex objects "underneath" which we found to be a fast and friendly way to generate appealing visualizations.
-Sometimes Matplotlib was used when Seaborn could not provide functionality we needed.
+Sometimes Matplotlib was used when Seaborn could not meet our needs.

-Finally, we note that the Python environment used for both data exploration and reduction on the GPU cluster, and for running the Voilà dashboard in Spin, is managed using a single Docker image.
+Finally, we note that the Python environment used for both data exploration and reduction on the GPU cluster, and for running the Voilà dashboard in Spin, is managed using a single Docker image (Shifter runtime on GPU, Kubernetes in Spin).
 This ensures that the notebook behaves consistently in both contexts.

 .. figure:: mods-dashboard.png